RGBTea/wdldoc/README.md

   </p>
 </p>

+## Frok information
+A Frok to fix the problem of ignoring output parameters description.

 ## 📚 Getting Started

 For an example of what the results can look like, check out the [GitHub Pages](https://stjudecloud.github.io/workflows/) for the [St Jude Cloud Workflows](https://github.com/stjudecloud/workflows) repo!
 The documentation is automatically built for each release using `wdldoc`.